 The Principal will be informed of any online safety concerns by the DSL, as appropriate.
-The named governor for safeguarding will regularly be updated on online safety practice and number and categories of incidents.
+The named governor for safeguarding will report on online safety practice and incidents, including outcomes, on a regular basis to the wider governing body.

 6.1 Policies and procedures